Showing posts with label peach. Show all posts

 Day 4: Monday, May 27, 2014

-Hubby was very tired from the day before, so he slept in, while I wrote in my journal about the events of the day before.
-For breakfast, we ate eggs, sausage, bagels in the hotel.
+Hubby was exhausted from the day before, so he slept in while I wrote in my journal about the events of the day before.
+We ate eggs, sausage, and bagels in the Hotel for breakfast.

 We arrived at Sea World at 1:14 P.M., paid $15.00 to park